Module 8 Exercises¶

 immutable

-identifying its name (e.g.,IBM
+Stringidentifying its name (e.g.,IBM)immutable

-)number of share (
+Stringidentifying its owner (e.g.,Ari)number of share (

-) that can change over timeprice per share (
+int) that can change over timeprice per share (

-) that can change over time
+int) that can change over time

 and it needs: